![]() |

 Excitation voltage - Maximum |

-The maximum voltage that the loadcell can be operated at without failure.
-Expressed in volts.
-(V) |
+The maximum voltage that can be supplied to the bridge circuit without permanent damage to the loadcell.
+Expressed in Volts (V). |

 Excitation voltage - Recommended |